 “As a small community, we have an intentional focus of trying to have monks directly involved in the College,” said Abbot Solari.
 “The presence of the monks in the school is the best way to impart the image we want for the College.”

 Belmont Abbey provides a strong witness to the Catholic faith, even though only about half the faculty are Catholic.
-The remainder are primarily Protestant and Evangelical Christians.
+The remainder are primarily Protestant and Evangelical Christians, as are a significant minority of students.
 The president and all the vice presidents are practicing Catholics.

 The curriculum, policies, and leadership are all clearly directed toward a serious and authentically Catholic education.
 The recently revised core curriculum offers a thorough grounding in the liberal arts and Western thought.
 Campus life features frequent opportunities for the sacraments and prayer, single-sex residences, and a variety of activities including NCAA Division II athletics.

-Fewer than half of the Abbey’s 1,700 students are of traditional college age; the rest are adults taking evening and weekend classes.
+Somewhat more than half (896) of the Abbey’s students are of traditional college age; the rest are adults taking evening and weekend classes.

 For traditional students, a new core curriculum was introduced in 2011, with heavy emphasis on the liberal arts, the Catholic intellectual tradition, and Western thought.
 Of the 120 credit hours required for graduation, 53 are in the core curriculum.
 Students become acclimated to Benedictine values through a First-Year Symposium and take required courses in rhetoric, logic, grammar, and writing; Western civilization; literary classics; political philosophy; scripture study; and theology.

 Theology faculty members have received, or applied to, the local bishop for the mandatum

 , as is required by college policy, and the courses provide sound Catholic theology.